sara-nl/compbiomed/README.md

+# SURFsara - CompBioMed
-# SURFsara git repository for the CompBioMed CoE project
+Git repository for the CompBioMed CoE project